Why most business ideas fail (and how to fix yours)

 This one bites later, but it bites harder.
 You ship, you get traction, you celebrate.
 Six months in, three competitors clone the product feature for feature, drop the price below yours, and start outspending you on ads.
 If the only thing protecting your business is “I was here first”, you don't have a moat, you have a head start.
 Head starts evaporate.

-Diagnostic question.“If three smart competitors copy this tomorrow with the same money I have, what specifically stops them from beating me in 90 days?”
-Real answers sound like: a proprietary data set, an irreplaceable integration, a community that compounds, a brand that owns the search term, a workflow that creates lock-in.
-Fake answers sound like: “we execute faster” and “our UX is better”.
+Diagnostic question“If three smart competitors copy this tomorrow with the same money I have, what specifically stops them from beating me in 90 days?”
+Real answers include a proprietary data set, irreplaceable integration, network effects, or a trusted community.

-The fix.Pick a moat dimension up front and engineer for it.
-Naval's argument that an unfair edge comes from rare, hard-won knowledge applied at scale is useful here.
+The fixPick a moat dimension up front and engineer for it.
 Your edge has to predate the company.
 Read the Naval framework page for the full version.
 If you can't name your edge in one sentence, you don't have one yet.

 What to do when 3 of the 5 dimensions are red